arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 ![Arduino PLC IDE - Device Connection Procedure](assets/pmc_plcide_device_connection_server.gif)

-Next, select `On-line -> Connect` to connect your computer and the Portenta Machine Control server.
+Next, select `On-line -> Connect` to connect your computer to the Portenta Machine Control server.
 If all is set up correctly, a notification will appear in the bottom right corner of the PLC IDE software, indicating a successful connection.

 ![Arduino PLC IDE - Device Connection Status](assets/plcide_connection_stable.png)